-Fog - Wikipedia Fog is a visible aerosol consisting of tiny water droplets or ice crystals suspended in the air at or near the Earth 's surface [1][2] Fog can be considered a type of low-lying cloud usually resembling stratus and is heavily influenced by nearby bodies of water, topography, and wind conditions
+Fog - Wikipedia Fog is a visible aerosol consisting of tiny water droplets or ice crystals suspended in the air near the Earth 's surface [1][2] Fog can be considered a type of low-lying cloud usually resembling stratus and is heavily influenced by nearby bodies of water, topography, and wind conditions

 Fog | Definition, Formation, Types, Facts | Britannica fog, cloud of small water droplets that is near ground level and sufficiently dense to reduce horizontal visibility to less than 1,000 metres (3,281 feet) The word fog also may refer to clouds of smoke particles, ice particles, or mixtures of these components